-Interestingly enough, Organizational Development and Succession Planning functions are too frequently left out of the initial planning.
+Interestingly enough, Organizational Development and Succession Planning functions are too frequently left out of the initial planning and consulting.
 When those two constituencies are eventually included in the conversation, these are their perceptions:

 - Organizational Development: We need employees to accurately see what competencies they need to develop for their career paths.

 - Succession Planning: We need to see where our gaps are to identify and develop potential successors.

 All of these are true, but none captures the whole elephant.
 Implemented properly, a position control system encompasses all of these interests and integrates them.

 The problem with person-based systems

 In the initial stages of process and technology maturity, most organizations make do with person-based processes.
 The kind of conversations that go on are something like, “We need a production engineer.
 How much can we afford to pay?” or “Janet is leaving.
 We need to find a replacement.”

 - Difficulty with budgeting for vacancies and job shares.